icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 - Clean `fpath` (the array `$fpath` is not being used to add completions and autoload functions, hence it stays concise, not bloated)
 - Services ↔ a single-instance, background plugins
 - Also, in general: all the mechanisms from the ZSH Plugin Standard – Zinit is a reference implementation of the standard.

-Bonus: you can use [zinit-console](https://github.com/z-shell/zinit-console) to view and change the state of the ZSH session (e.g.: list and unload plugins) and to delete the plugins and snippets from the disk.

 The project is very active – currently > 3100 commits.